Mature Masculine

 Effortless effort: Skill flows without strain.

-Humble confidence: You know what you can do without proving it.
+Humble confidence: We know what we can do without proving it.

 Joy in practice: The work itself is rewarding.